sponsored by: ERIN OGLETREE

 Propelled by the urgency of his own decay and desperate to be heard, Black Boy delivers his “villain’s monologue” - a parting speech typically delivered to a hero before their death - to his audience held at gunpoint.

 "You see me?
 You see me?
 My flesh is rotting.
 My flesh-"

-Olivia Ridley is a New Jersey-based writer and a current senior .
+Olivia Ridley is a New Jersey-based writer.
 In 2018, her play SLUSH, which explored the similarly topical issue of assisted suicide, was selected to be performed at Luna Stage in NJ.
-Though she is deeply passionate about playwriting, she has a more extensive background as a performer, working primarily with Vanguard Theater Company in NJ, and most recently with Seth Rudetsky’s PLAYS IN THE HOUSE (Teen Edition).
-And her passions extend beyond theater; she loves writing/performing slam poetry when she can, and enjoys political science and debate as well.
+Though she is deeply passionate about playwriting, she also has an extensive background as a performer, working primarily with Vanguard Theater Company in NJ.
+And her passions extend beyond theater; she loves writing/performing poetry when she can, and enjoys political science and philosophy as well.
 In her art, Olivia hopes to expose the nuance of “taboo” topics and spark much needed conversation, seeking to educate not only the audience, but herself as well in the process.

 Get to Know Olivia

 Poetic, heartfelt, powerful, filled with hard and painful truths.